-You can easily activate Cloudflare on any of the domains you’re hosting in your HostM account.
+Cloudflare can be activated on any of the domains hosted on your hosting account.

 Increased speeds due to the website’s assets such as images being automatically populated onto multiple servers worldwide.

 Enhanced security due to the inclusion of an additional layer of web application firewall provided by Cloudflare.